-Other shared classes must subclass board inchouse has a Shared Schoma Model or mixing boardinghouse.schema.REQUIRED SHARED MODELS = ['auth.user', 'auth.permission', 'auth.group', 'boardinghouse.sc
+boardinghouse.schema.REQUIRED_SHARED_MODELS = ['auth.user', 'auth.permission', 'auth.group These models are required to be shared by the system.

 Other shared classes must subclass boardinghouse.base.SharedSchemaModel, or mixin boardinghouse.base.SharedSchemaMixin.
-This is required because the migration creation code will not pick up the \is\shared\model attribute, and will attempt to create the table in all schemata.
+This is required because the migration creation code will not pick up the is_shared_model attribute, and will attempt to create the table in all schemata.

-If a model is listed in the settings.
-SHARED\MODELS list, then it is deemed to be a shared model.
+If a model is listed in the settings.SHARED_MODELS list, then it is deemed to be a shared model.
 This is how you can define that a 3rd-party application's models should be shared.